 poof() method, which does the magic!

 For example, there are several visualizers that act as transformers, used to perform feature analysis prior to fitting a model.
-Here is an example to visualize a high dimensional data set with parallel coordinates:
+The following example visualizes a high-dimensional data set with parallel coordinates:

 from yellowbrick.features import ParallelCoordinates visualizer = ParallelCoordinates() visualizer.fit_transform(X, y) visualizer.poof()